e-paj/Time-Series-Project/UPDATE.md

+## Please scroll at the very bottom to see the first update.

 August 13:
 - So I made a report about the comparison in the increase/decrease of search popularity of each terms.